Committees and Meetings

 How does the Council Work?

-The Council is made up of 46 Councillors (or elected Members) who are elected every four years.
+The Council is made up of 39 Councillors who are elected every four years.
 Councillors are democratically accountable to the residents of the ward they represent.

 Currently the Council comprises of: